sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-25-hypothesis-testing-welch.md

 ### The Welch's t-test

 One way to tackle this problem is to calculate the probability of finding February data in the rejection region using the Welch's t-test.
 This version of the t-test can be used for equal or unequal sample sizes.
 In addition, this t-test can be used for two samples with different variances.
 This is often praised as the most robust form of the t-test.
-However, the Welch's t-test assumes that the two samples of data are independent and identically distributed.
+However, the Welch's t-test assumes that the two samples of data are independent and drawn from populations that are approximately normally distributed.

 The t-score can be calculated using the following formula: